 The clotting of the blood is a complex process as blood should clot rapidly when required, but also remain fluid at other times.
 The process is referred to as the 'clotting cascade' by clinicians.
 This term is used to explain how the stimulation to form a clot triggers a series of steps before producing the blood enzyme thrombin.
 The enzyme thrombin changes the soluble protein fibrinogen to the insoluble protein fibrin.
-Clots are made of fi brin.
+Clots are made of fibrin.

 Antiplatelet drugs such as aspirin and clopidogrel, stop the activation of platelets.
-Although antiplatelet medication has been used for many years to prevent stroke, as of 2014, the National Institute for Health and Care Excellence (NICE) no longer recommends the use of aspirin for AF-related stroke prevention.
+Although antiplatelet medication has been used for many years to prevent stroke, as of 2014, the National Institute for Health and Care Excellence (NICE) no longer recommends the use of aspirin for AF-related stroke prevention as OAC attains better results with greater safety.